Research and Publication Ethics

-The editors of MDPI journals enforce a rigorous peer-review process together with strict ethical policies and standards to ensure the addition of high-quality scientific studies to the field of scholarly publication.
-In cases where we become aware of ethical issues, we are committed to investigating and taking necessary action to maintain the integrity of the literature and ensure the safety of research participants.
+MDPI journals uphold a rigorous peer-review process together with clear ethical policies and standards to support the addition of high-quality scientific studies to the field of scholarly publication.
+Where we become aware of ethical issues, we are committed to investigating and taking necessary action to maintain the integrity of the literature and ensure the safety of research participants.

 Ethical Guidelines for Authors

-- All and only those who qualify for authorship should be included as authors, and their contribution given in the manuscript.
+- Uphold accurate authorship, by including all and only those who qualify for authorship and clearly stating their contribution.

-- Data and methods used in the research need to be presented in sufficient detail in the paper so that other researchers can replicate the work.
+- Present their data and methods with attention to detail.
+Data and methods used in the research need to be presented in sufficient detail in the manuscript so that other researchers can replicate their work.
 Raw data must be made publicly available unless there is a compelling reason otherwise (e.g., patient confidentiality).

-- Simultaneous submission of manuscripts to more than one journal is not permitted.
+- Be aware that simultaneous submission of manuscripts to more than one journal is not permitted.

-- Original research results must be novel and not previously published, including being previously published in another language.
+- Original research results must be novel and not previously published, and any translations must abide by our policy on translations.

-- Errors and inaccuracies found after publication must be promptly communicated to the Editorial Office.
+- Communicate errors and inaccuracies found after publication promptly.

-MDPI follows the International Committee of Medical Journal Editors (ICMJE) guidelines which state that in order to qualify for authorship of a manuscript, authors must satisfy the following:
+MDPI follows the International Committee of Medical Journal Editors (ICMJE) guidelines which state that in order to qualify for authorship of a manuscript, authors must meet all four criteria: